NASA-IMPACT/hls-sentinel2-downloader-serverless/lambdas/downloader/README.md

 try:
     granule = get_granule_for_message_and_set_to_downloading()
 except NotFound:
-    return
-except FailedToSetToDownloading:
-    raise

-if granule.downloaded
-    return

-if granule.retries is over limit:
-    raise
+    return # End gracefully - If it wasn't in granules, we dont want to download it anyway except AlreadyDownloaded:
+    return # End gracefully - We received a duplicate from SQS, this is OK

 try:
     checksum = get_checksum_from_scihub()
-except FailedToGetChecksum:
-    raise

-try:
-    if already_downloaded():
-        if checksums_match():
-            set_to_downloaded()
-            add_to_upload_queue()
-        else:
-            remove_file()
-            increase_retry()
-            re_add_message_to_download_queue()
-        return
-    else:
     download_file()
-        if checksums_match():
-            set_to_downloaded()
-            add_to_upload_queue()
-        else:
-            remove_file()
-            increase_retry()
-            re_add_message_to_download_queue()
-        return
-except FailedToHandleValidFile:
-    raise
-except FailedToHandleInvalidFile:
-    raise
-except FailedToDownloadFile:
+except Exception as ex:
-    raise
+    increase_retry_count()
+    raise ex # Any caught exception here is a 'true' error, we want to fail and retry the image

+update_status()
 ```

 ### Notes:

 Due to the nature of how Lambda is invoked by SQS, a non-failed invocation of a Lambda will result in the SQS message being deleted.
-Because of this, if we need to gracefully handle an error, we tidy up, then **re-add the failed message back to the `TO_DOWNLOAD` queue**.
-As this is a caught, handled exception, we can then gracefully exit the lambda with a `return` statement, there is no need to raise an alert.
+Because of this, if we need to gracefully handle an error, we tidy up (namely database rollbacks), then raise the error to the handler, this then results in the Lambda failing and the SQS message being re-added to the Queue.

-For errors which we cannot recover easily from within the handler, **we `raise` an exception**.
-This will result in SQS keeping the message, hiding it during its visibility timeout, then making the message available to be consumed again.

 ---